uniMIND Symposium: Metamorphosis in psychedelic science

 About the uniMIND Symposium

-The conference offers a valuable networking opportunity for young academics and introduces creative methods for their own academic advancement.
+The conference offers valuable networking opportunities for academics and introduces creative methods and inspiration for their professional development.

 2025: Metamorphosis in psychedelic science